Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 or see the relevant chapter in the free book that accompanies this series, check the description for a link straight to that chapter.

-Lets begin, my name is Daniel, welcome to IRISS.
+Let's begin, my name is Daniel, welcome to IRISS.

 ---